-Ernie Hinkle, a Fairfield Farmers’ Market institution, even grows grapefruits and bananas in an underground greenhouse and sells them at the market.
-Ernie, whose truck hood reads “Here Comes Mr. Fruit,” has been planting unusual fruits for 40 years or more, and the area surrounding his house in downtown Brighton is a veritable botanical garden of edible plants that will grow in Iowa.
+Ernie Hinkle was a Fairfield Farmers’ Market institution who was known to grow grapefruits and bananas in an underground greenhouse.
+Ernie, whose truck hood read “Here Comes Mr. Fruit,” planted unusual fruits for more than 40 years, and the area surrounding his house in downtown Birmingham, Iowa, was a veritable botanical garden of edible plants that will grow in Iowa.

-Ernie harvests and sells lots of Asian pears, a round variety that is crisp like an apple.
+Ernie harvested lots of Asian pears, a round variety that is crisp like an apple.
 Pears of all types do well in Southeast Iowa.

 An Ideal Location